 The following recommendations were informed, in part, by the Committee's experiences and conversations during its site visit to a rural community in upstate New York.
-At the site visit meeting, the Committee took a tour of the Schoharie County Head Start and heard from a number of community stakeholders.
+There, the Committee took a tour of the Schoharie County Head Start and heard from a variety of community stakeholders.
 (See Appendix A for more information about the Committee's site visit to Cobleskill.)